 Drivers are to carry at all times while driving, a valid driver?s licence, registration documents and insurance documents.

-With your car hire in Malta, it is important to take the time to look through some of these rules and Malta driving information, ensuring you have the safest possible journey.
+With your car hire it is important that you have looked through some of the above Latvia driving information, rules and regulations to ensure you have the safest possible journey.

 *Rates shown are per day, based upon a 7-day car hire.
 Taxes and additional surcharges may apply.